 4. Unplug It

 Let the freezer defrost.
-This will usually take at least 6-8 hours depending on the state of the freezer.
+This will usually take at least 6 to 8 hours, depending on the state of the freezer.
 It's best to defrost it overnight, which will allow you enough time in the morning to wipe out the inside.
-While you're at it, it's a good idea to take a few minutes to properly clean the interior of the refrigerator so you'll be able to start fresh in your new home.
+While you're at it, take a few minutes to properly clean the interior of the refrigerator so you'll be able to start fresh in your new home.

 5. Remove What You Can

 Remove shelves, especially if they're glass.
 If you prefer, tape the interior refrigerator drawers closed (avoid heavy-duty packing tape which can leave glue behind).
 If you remove shelves and drawers, wrap them with moving blankets, towels, or newspaper to protect them during the move. if your refrigerator is complex and shelves need to go in a specific place, then make sure you label them so you know how to put the inside together after you move.

 6. Wrap the Cord and Secure the Door